 Bitdefender is a leader in selling home and business security products.

-Real-time feed data from Cyveillance infection records, malicious and phishing URLs.
+Real-time feed data from Cyveillance shows infection records, malicious and phishing URLs.
 Along with the live attacks and infections per second, you see the botnet activities.

 Cyber Threat Horizon by Netscout.